csci5117s24/teamOne-techshare/README.md

-This is an example of a rich text editor[5]
+This is an example of a rich text editor *

 ![](/images/image_16.png?raw=true)